geoffliu/mondrian/README.md

 # Random Mondrian Generator

 Lorem ipsum, but for images.
-See [full description](https://www.geoffliu.me/mondrian.html) for details.
+See [demo and rationale](https://www.geoffliu.me/mondrian.html).

 ## Usage